xjuan/cambalache/README.md

 docker run -v /tmp/.X11-unix:/tmp/.X11-unix cambalache
 ```

+NOTE: There is no official support for Docker, please use Flatpak if possible.

 ## MS Windows

 Instructions to run in MS Windows are [here](README.win.md)

+NOTE: There is no official support for Windows yet, these instruction should be
+taken with a grain of salt as they might not work on all Windows versions or
+be obsolete.

 ## MacOS

 Instructions to run in MacOS are [here](README.mac.md)

+NOTE: There is no official support for MacOS yet, these instruction should be
+taken with a grain of salt as they might not work on all MacOS versions or
+be obsolete.

+## Running from sources

+To run it without installing use run-dev.py script, it will automatically compile
+resources and create extra files needed to run assuming you have everything
+needed installed locally.
+(Follow manual installation to ensure you have
+everything needed)

+`./run-dev.py`

+This is meant for Cambalache development only.

 ## Contributing